mpeterv/luacheck/doc/_sources/config.txt

 Config format
 -------------

 Config is simply a Lua script executed by ``luacheck``.
 It may set various options by assigning to globals.
-See :ref:`opts`.
+See :ref:`options`.

-An example of a config which makes ``luacheck`` ensure that only globals from the portable instersection of Lua 5.1, Lua 5.2 and LuaJIT 2.0 are used, as well as disables detection of unused arguments:
+An example of a config which makes ``luacheck`` ensure that only globals from the portable intersection of Lua 5.1, Lua 5.2 and LuaJIT 2.0 are used, as well as disables detection of unused arguments:

 .. code-block:: lua
    :linenos: